nJStanton1/Wanderers-Nook---Walks/content/routes/turton-tower-km/index.md

 ### The Golf Club:

 Head down the hill towards a road and turn left.
 You'll turn left again.
 Don't worry, you're not going back up.
 The route through the golf course undulates, but isn't steep at any point.
 It's well marked.
-For any golfers amongt you, you'll find a brutal course, that's impressive to see people play.
+For any golfers amongst you, you'll find a brutal course, that's impressive to see people play.
 For the non-golfers, the footpath follows the lusher areas of the valley and passes the old golf club.
 A remarkable example of old stone houses built to last.

 You'll pass the golf course into Hazlehurst Wood.
 Follow the river down to the reservoir.
 You're on the final stretch back now.